Dials and Hands

 Jean-Louis Jeanmaire

 The diagrams in the figure illustrate the method of operation.
+The four discs under the dial rotate to show the day, date and month.

 The date is displayed through a hole in the dial by two circular discs, one numbered 0 to 3 and the other 0 to 9 to allow the full range of dates from 01 to 31 to be displayed.
 The day of the week is displayed by a third disc through a second hole in the dial below the centre.